Frequently Asked Questions

 What Do We Need to Hand In?

 While we hope to provide a starting point for various projects with the Sciathon as well as new networks and collaborations, we also ask you to summarise your project results and/or developments.
-The paper should answer the following questions: What is the idea?
-Why is it revolutionary?
-What needs to be done so that the idea can be implemented or investigated?
+The paper should answer the following questions:

 Please provide us with a paper (max 3 pages text, 2 pages graphics).
-Please use A4 as format, and at least a font size of 11 pt.
+Please use A4 as format and at least a font size of 11 pt.

 We also ask you to provide a short video (*.mp4), where you explain your findings or summarise your progress.